maximo-wiki/maximo-python-snippets-vscode/README.md

-# ibm-maximo-python-snippets README
+# IBM Maximo Python Automation Script Code Snippets

-Snippets for use when developing automation scripts in Python for the IBM Maximo Enterprise Asset Management System created by [Maximo Wiki](https://maximo.wiki).
+Snippets created by [Maximo Wiki](https://maximo.wiki) for use when developing automation scripts in Python for the IBM Maximo Enterprise Asset Management System.
 Initially based on [Automation Scripts Quick Reference](https://bportaluri.com/automation-scripts-quick-reference) (by Bruno Portaluri) with further additions.
 Please note the author of this Visual Studio Code Extension is not affiliated with IBM.

 ## Features